Office Oral Surgery: A Guided Experience for the General Dentist

 Illustrated lectures, discussion, live patient demonstration and patient experience with oral surgery

-This course is under the direction of James Q. Swift, D.D.S., Professor and Director, Advanced Education Program for Oral and Maxillofacial Surgery, Division of Oral and Maxillofacial Surgery, Department of Developmental and Surgical Sciences, University of Minnesota School of Dentistry; Diplomate, American Board of Oral and Maxillofacial Surgery.
+This course is under the direction of James Q. Swift, DDS, Professor and Director, Advanced Education Program for Oral and Maxillofacial Surgery, Division of Oral and Maxillofacial Surgery, Department of Developmental and Surgical Sciences, School of Dentistry, University of Minnesota; Diplomate, American Board of Oral and Maxillofacial Surgery, and includes faculty and residents from the Division of Oral and Maxillofacial Surgery.

 - Final registration will begin at 7:30 AM on Monday.